zephiransas/octocam/README.md

 ```

 ```
--o  (required) owner of the GitHub repository
+-o  owner of the GitHub repository
--r  (required) name of the GitHub repository
+-r  name of the GitHub repository
 -f  (required) start of merged at
 -t  (required) end of merged at
 ```

+If your current directory is git local repository, owner and repository value will auto detected from your git remote(origin).

 ## Development